Fred-org/FRED-docs/source/Control/Plugin Interface.rst

 Step functions
 --------------

-This class of functions can be used to access particle and medium properties via the opaque structure ``Step`` passed by Fred to the plugin.
+This class of functions can be used to access particle and medium properties via the opaque structure ``Step`` passed by FRED to the plugin.

 - Particle properties